-While putting together a meat and cheese tray can seem like a daunting task, especially if you have never attempted it before, it is actually quite easy if you follow this little guide.
-I’ve put together suggestions, and tricks used by professionals to create delicious looking platters anyone would be proud to serve.
+While building a fancy charcuterie platter may seem like a daunting task, especially if you have never attempted it before, it is actually quite easy if you follow this little guide.
+I've put together suggestions, and tricks used by professionals to create delicious looking platters anyone would be proud to serve.

 That depends entirely on how many guests you are planning to feed.
 Is the platter meant as just an appetizer or will there be a full meal afterwards?
 If the platter is meant as only an appetizer, I would suggest planning for at least 2 oz of cheese and 2 oz of meat per person.

 If the platter is the only food you will be serving, double that suggestion.